nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_1_table_good.md

 - `Maximum queue entry position`
 - `Average queue entry position`

-If no queues have been selected, the data of all will be shown the queues available.
+If no queues have been selected, the data of all available queues will be shown.